UPDATED: HIDDEN IN PLAIN SITE – the BAKERY THIS TIME. Please scroll to UPDATE June 6, 2020

-We are unaware of any children that Thomas may have had with Mary.
+We do not have a firm full account of children that Thomas had with Mary as we could not locate their 1921 Census and BC Archives has not released data for children born after 1903.
 She remarried to James William Wheatley in 1927, such that when available, Canada Census 1931 might assist.
 As to his married life, we see the following:

 After a short honeymoon tour of the Mainland, Mr. and Mrs. McArthur will take up their residence in Nanaimo“Were Wedded at The Manse” The Daily Herald, See Notes and Sources Item 8